holepunchto/hypercore/README.md

 })
 ```

+To get find other modules that help with building data structures, P2P networks etc on top of Hypercore see the [companion modules](#Companion-modules) list at the bottom of this page.

 ## Terminology

  - **feed**.
 This is what hypercores are: a data feed.
 Feeds are permanent data structures that can be shared on the dat network.